jerilseb/bash-generator/README.md

 ## bash-generator

-A CLI utility to generate bash commands by saying what you want
+A CLI utility to generate bash commands by speaking to the terminal

 ## Installation